 In planning a crime, gangsters would often case the premises; this is called 踩点 (cǎi diǎn, treading the spot) or 踩盘子 (cǎi pánzi, treading the area).
 You can easily use them in a daily situations:

-The exam is tomorrow, I will go to tread the examination room today.
+The exam is tomorrow, I will go to case the examination room today.

 Mínɡtiān jiù yào kǎoshì le, wǒ jīntiān xiān qù káochǎnɡ cǎidiǎn.